moritzdietz/pi-syncscript/README.md

 Well, I have noticed that in the Sync community a lot of people have been using a source that is no longer supported by it's creator, thus it is outdated and causes headaches for people using it and supporting BitTorrent Sync in general.
 TL;DR is: don't use it.
 It is not supported anymore.
 There are hints that BitTorrent Inc. will come up with their own solution.
 We'll see what happens ¯\\_(ツ)_/¯.

+## //There are some issues with Raspbian Jessie.. will update work towards solution//

 ### What will this script do?

 This script will do the following after you run it: